Lokankara/Quiz/src/main/resources/quiz-set_2.md

 **Explanation:**
 "DynamoDB" is correct.
 It is a NoSQL service, not part of RDS.
-"PostgreSQL," "Oracle," and "MariaDB" are all supported by RDS.
+"PostgreSQL" "Oracle" and "MariaDB" are all supported by RDS.

 ---